rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 either intentional or due to software bugs.

 ### Cross-site Data Injection
-{:#threat-cross-site-injection}
+{:#vulnerability-cross-site-injection}

-This threat concerns ways by which **attackers can inject data or links into documents**.
+This vulnerability concerns ways by which **attackers can inject data or links into documents**.
 For instance, **HTTP GET parameters** are often used to **parameterize the contents of documents**.
 If such parameters are not properly validated or escaped, they can be used by attackers to include malicious data or links.